Debra Wood, RN

 Von Hippel-Lindau disease, a hereditary disorder in which people are prone to renal cell carcinoma and a number of other types of tumors.

 Males are more likely than females to develop renal cancer.
-This may be related to men historically being more likely to have occupational exposure to toxins and to smoke.

-Meat that is cooked to "well done" may possibly increase the risk of kidney cancer.
+Meat that is cooked to well done may possibly increase the risk of kidney cancer.
 The reason for this is unknown.

 Kidney cancer occurs more frequently after age 50.